nvrrdt/onzecurrency/IDEAS.md

 - responsability for what's being communicated, like a registered letter, should be trivial in the blockchain world.
 Only privacy remains an issue.

 ### The blueprint:
-- check peers / assemble a peers list / update the peers list / kademlia
+- check peers / assemble a peers list / update the peers list
 - | check de blockchain's integrity or download the blockchain if none existent
 - if all ok: create/login
-- search in all the blocks users (email and password!)
+- search in all the blocks users (Hemailsalt and pub_keys!)
---> first search for a users (!, not block) root hash --> if no email then create
+--> if no email then create
 --> if email existent check the password
 - create is assembling in an hour all the new users
-- the upper user seen from the root hash of this block of new users is the user who communicates the final hash of the block ( timestamp/timeframe (see below) + root hash block + hash chosen one + previous hash + the hashes from the user's credentials (data = email_hashed and password_hashed)) ==> hash communicated by the chosen one
+- the upper user seen from the root hash of this block of new users is the user who communicates the final hash of the block ( timestamp/timeframe (see below) + root hash block + hash chosen one + previous hash + the hashes from the user's credentials (data = email_hashed and pub_keys)) ==> hash communicated by the chosen one
 - 51% of the currently online users should give their ok as assembled by the chosen one, the ok sayers communicate their ok to their list of ip's an expect a returned ok in 51% of their ip's / first layer peers, so a delayed ok towards the chosen one ...
-- when ok for chosen one, the block is mined
---> racing between blocks: a certain amount of blocks must be copied from peers, until the hour has passes or the block size exceeds 1MB
 - here derived apps can pick in, like for instance a coin or a smart contract system, later more ...

-#### What's the genesis hourly timeframe's name?
-That's '0.0' an hour later then '1.0' ... , if divided in blocks of 1MB it's '34.1' followed by '34.2'

-- communicating being online in the network, and leaving the network ... a hash table besides the blockchain to keep track of online presences
-- what to do in the beginning when there are low online user presences? should 1 user be able to make the final hash without verifying peers?
-I think at least 2 online users ...

 ### What apps/tools to make?
 - interface (main user interface for all apps)